 Understanding a few simple SEO techniques will help you write and create optimised copy for your web site.
-If you have an expert doing the digital marketing work for you, its good to know what not to do in order to prevent over-riding their work.
+If you have an expert doing the digital marketing work for you, it is good to know what not to do in order to prevent over-riding their work.

 I’ve pulled out some of the easier techniques for you as follows: